 So why does it have to be called colic?
 Can we not just call a spade a spade?
 Newborn babies go through a particularly fussy period of development from about week two to around four months.
 It’s hard, it’s extremely trying, it’s exhausting, but it’s totally normal.

-After consulting a GP, trying to cut dairy out of my diet and asking the health visitor, it turned out she was just kind of pissed off in the evenings.
+In my effort to figure out what was wrong with my baby when we were experiencing the witching hour I tried a few things before realising I just needed to surrender to this phase.
+After consulting a GP, trying to cut dairy out of my diet and asking the health visitor, it turned out she was just kind of annoyed in the evenings.